-Height: If over 13′ 6″ the state will require you to have a route survey.
-A height pole escort may not have to accompany the load once the survey is completed, it’s up to the state depending on how high the load is and route.
+- Height: If over 13′ 6″ the state will require you to have a route survey.
+A height pole escort may not have to accompany the load once the survey is completed, it’s up to the state depending on how high the load is and the route.

-Weight: As long as the load can maintain minimum speed limit requirements and does not require special bridge restrictions you will probably not be required to have a pilot car/escort.
+- Weight: As long as the load can maintain minimum speed limit requirements and does not require special bridge restrictions you will probably not be required to have a pilot car/escort.

-Overhang: Over 15′ in length required 1 pilot car/escort.
+- Overhang: Over 15′ in length required 1 pilot car/escort.
 If you are on a 2 lane undivided highway you will be required to have 2 pilot cars/truck escorts if over 12′ wide as well.

-Notes: Please use the link above in “routine permits” for clarification on pilot car/truck escort requirements as they have quite a few “and”, “if”, “but” and “however” statements.
+NOTE: Please use the link above in “routine permits” for clarification on pilot car/truck escort requirements as they have quite a few “and”, “if”, “but” and “however” statements.